filip-fernandes/posting-app/README.md

 The MERN stack.

 ## Features
-1. A login system with token authentication.
+1. A login system with token authentication built from scratch.
 2. A posting system.

 ## Run locally